shpaw415/bunext_mui/README.md

 - Add xs to the sx props of Mui Element
 - Fix SR not showing the current sx causing hydration error

+## 0.1.8

+- Fix EndElement from ListItemElement now showing the right color by default